Medicine Overview of Asprin Tablet DT

 How to use Asprin Tablet DT

 Take this medicine in the dose and duration as advised by your doctor.
 Dissolve it in a glass of water before taking it.
-It is better to take Asprin Tablet DT with food.
+Asprin Tablet DT is to be taken with food.

 How Asprin Tablet DT works